 To provide an Ethical Framework and a Code of Practice;

 To provide a Complaints Procedure that governs the professional conduct and practice of members of all classes who are practising Play Therapy;

 To hold an Annual General Meeting and Conference;

 To maintain liaison with other professional groups involved in working with children;

 To offer a forum for discussion of professional issues.

 The Board of Directors is the decision-making body of BAPT Ltd. The Board meets at least four times a year.
-Members of the Board, who must be members of BAPT, are elected or co-opted to a term of office lasting for three years.
+Members of the Board are elected or co-opted to a term of office lasting for three years by the BAPT membership at the Annual General meeting.
 Board members may serve a second term of office for three years and a third term of office for a further one year.
-No Board member may serve for more than seven consecutive years.
-The BAPT membership elects a Chairperson to serve for a period of three years.
+Board members usually serve a maximum term of seven consecutive years.
+The BAPT membership elects a Chair to serve for a period of three years.
 If re-elected on retirement, s/he may not serve more than five consecutive years.

 The Board of Directors delegates responsibilities to the following Sub-Committees, which are open to BAPT members in any category:

 The Communications and Public Relations Sub-Committee develops and maintains open communications of BAPT’s aims, objectives and services to local and national communities, including both public and professional areas.